Gleđević family

 Gleđević, less commonly spelled Gledjević (Glegia, Glegieuich) was a Ragusan family hailing from Trebinje.
 They had possessions in modern Berkovići, in southern Bosnia and Herzegovina, where the toponym Gleđevići has survived.
-They originally were a brootherhood of the Burmazi tribe, however since the late 14th century they formed their own branch and gradually became one of the urban families of Ragusa with estates around Trebinje.
+They were of Albanian origin, having been a brootherhood of the Albanian Burmazi tribe, however since the late 14th century they formed their own branch and gradually became one of the urban families of Ragusa with estates around Trebinje.